microsoft/playwright/docs/src/input.md

 await page.Locator("#value").PressAsync("$");
 ```

-This method focuses the selected element and produces a single keystroke.
+The [method: Locator.press] method focuses the selected element and produces a single keystroke.
 It accepts the logical key names that are emitted in the [keyboardEvent.key](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key) property of the keyboard events:

 ```
 Backquote, Minus, Equal, Backslash, Backspace, Tab, Delete, Escape,